kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

     - An extra block type (`BLOCK_BOMB`) has been introduced, expanding the variety of blocks in the game.

 ### BonusBlock
+- This class moved to `Model.GameElements` package
 - In the refactored code, the `Bonus` class has been renamed to `BonusBlock` to follow a more consistent naming convention with other classes in the project.
 - Additionally, the class has been moved to the `GameElements` package to organize related game elements.
 - The structure of the code remains similar to the original, with minor improvements for better readability and maintainability.

+### BlockSerializable
+- This class moved to `Model.GameElements` package
+- Added an additional field `colorIndex` to store the index of the color in the colors array.
+- Updated the constructor to include the `colorIndex` parameter.

 ## Unexpected Problems:

 ### Unable to Save Game:
 - Adjusted the save path from D drive to C drive to ensure that the game is stored in the correct location.

 ### Load game issue:
-- After load the saved game, after all blocks are destroyed the level doesnt proceed to next level.
+1. After load the saved game, after all blocks are destroyed the level **doesnt proceed to next level**.
     - This issue resolved by adding a variable `initialblockcount` to calculate the number of blocks remaining from saved game and compare with `destroyedblockcount` to check whether all the blocks are destroyed.
+2. **The colors of blocks is not saved**
+    - Added an additional field `colorIndex` to the `BlockSerializable` class to store the index of the color in the colors array.
+    - Updated the constructor to include the `colorIndex` parameter.
+    - Instead of storing the entire `Color` object, the `colorIndex` is calculated using a helper method `getColorIndex`.
+    - The `colorIndex` is then stored in the `BlockSerializable` instances.
+    - During loading, the `colorIndex` is retrieved from the `BlockSerializable` instances and used to fetch the corresponding color from the colors array.
+    - A helper method `getColorIndex` was added to the `GameModel` class to find the index of a given color in the colors array.
+3. Another issues in loaded game is the `goldstatus` will not be saved.
+    - This issue is not resolved because of time constraints.

 ### Game Ball Move Beyond the Walls:
 1. **Reset collide flag** (`Model` package, `GameModel` class, `handleWallCollisions` method)